Romans 1

 τὰ γὰρ ἀόρατα αὐτοῦ ἀπὸ κτίσεως κόσμου, τοῖς ποιήμασιν νοούμενα, καθορᾶται, ἥ τε ἀΐδιος αὐτοῦ δύναμις καὶ θειότης, εἰς τὸ εἶναι αὐτοὺς ἀναπολογήτους.

-For His invisible attributes being understood from the creation of the world are clearly seen by the works; His eternal power and divine nature in order that they might be without excuse.
+For His invisible attributes being understood from the creation of the world are clearly seen by the works; His eternal power and divinity in order that they might be without excuse.

 Comments: